vhive-serverless/vHive/docs/developers_guide.md

 ## Deploying single node container environment

 You can use the image to build/test/develop vHive inside a container.
-This image is pre-configured to run a single node Kubernetes cluster inside a container and contains packages to setup vHive on top of it.
+This image is preconfigured to run a single node Kubernetes cluster inside a container and contains packages to setup vHive on top of it.
 ```bash
 git clone -b custom_docker_params_for_vHive https://github.com/ease-lab/kind
 # build kind